Teacher: Mrs. Ellen Hunker

 SOCIAL STUDIES– Grade two focuses on looking at the past, seeing how things have changed, exploring concepts like changes in science and technology, and using resources such as timelines to help us see how the world around us has changed

 SCIENCE-Grade two focuses a lot on the physical sciences, exploring force, motion, and life cycles as well as earth and space sciences such as weather, air, and the atmosphere.
 By far, the students’ favorite unit each year is on dinosaurs.
-Now that we’ve had practice being scientists, we get the opportunity to conduct far more hands-on, independent experiments than ever before.
+Now that we’ve had practice being scientists, we get the opportunity to conduct far more hands-on, independent experiments than ever before, especially on our FLEX days and in our STEM lab on Day 5.